-December 31, 2015, whichever comes first.
+December 31, 2017, whichever comes first.
 However, commitments entered into prior to termination will be honored and Schedule 258 will continue through December 31, 2018.

-CUSTOMERS WHO CHANGE PROVIDER OF ELECTRIC SERVICE: Customers who have received funding from PSE for a Conservation Measure or Measures who, after receipt of such funding, have all or a portion of the electricity provided by a party other than PSE and thereby no longer contribute to the recovery of costs of Energy Efficiency Programs, except for amounts less than $100, shall be obligated to refund to PSE, by the due date of PSE’s invoice for such refund, an amount equal to the ratio of the unused Measure Life of the Measure to the total Measure Life of the Measure multiplied by the dollar amount of the Conservation funding provided by PSE, for each Measure.
+CUSTOMERS WHO CHANGE PROVIDER OF ELECTRIC SERVICE: Customers who have received funding from the Company for a Conservation Measure or Measures who, after receipt of such funding, have all or a portion of the electricity provided by a party other than the Company and thereby no longer contribute to the recovery of costs of Energy Efficiency Programs, except for amounts less than $100, shall be obligated to refund to the Company, by the due date of the Company’s invoice for such refund, an amount equal to the ratio of the unused Measure Life of the Measure to the total Measure Life of the Measure multiplied by the dollar amount of the Conservation funding provided by the Company, for each Measure.
 The Customer will have the option to enter into an installment plan when amounts owing are greater than $3,000.
 Terms of the installment plan will allow the Customer to repay over a period not to exceed 10 years, with a minimum monthly payment of not less than $250.
 The monthly installment will be based on a simple annuity calculation, or the minimum monthly installment of $250, and will include interest at the Company’s after tax overall authorized rate of return grossed up for taxes at the time the installment plan is established.